christiaanderidder/lovelace-brink-renovent-hru-card/README.md

-# Brink Renovent 400 card
+# Brink Renovent HRU card
-This repository contains a custom card for the Brink Renovent 400 heat recuperation unit (HRU) using eBUSd and MQTT.
+This repository contains a custom card for the Brink Renovent heat recuperation unit (HRU) using eBUSd and MQTT.

+This card was tested using the Brink Renovent 400 HRU.

 This code is provided as is and no additional support will be provided.